T of C

 For further information on this mode see Shenpin Shang Yi

-The title of this ceramic pen or brush holder from Jingdezhen is on the side shown here upper left: 十八學仕 18 Scholars.
+The inage above shows four sides of a ceramic pen or brush holder from Jingdezhen; the title is on the side shown here upper left: 十八學仕 18 Scholars.
 The ceramic piece shown below is from the same source.
 In Cantonese (the pronunciation of which is said to be closer to that of early Chinese than modern Chinese is) both "學 study" and "鶴 crane" are pronounced "hok"; in this context cranes can be called 鶴士 Mr. Cranes.

 Normally I first learn the earliest version of any melody I reconstruct, but when I worked on this piece the general assumption was that Xilutang Qintong has been published in 1549.
 It was only later that I discovered that it was actually published in 1525.